elifesciences/sciencebeam-parser/ARCHITECTURE.md

   * responsible for translating model output to Semantic Content elements
 * Model Wrapper (`model.py`)
   * Provides model-specific implementation with common interface
-  * Usually by providing constructurs for the data generator and semantic extractor
+  * Usually by providing constructors for the data generator and semantic extractor

 A model will not directly interact with another model.
 The [FullText Processor](pygrobid/processors/fulltext.py) will handle those interactions.